carodak/indigenous-rolling-game/README.md

 ## Learning Journey:

-This project is a result of learning from the [Programming Design Patterns course](https://www.udemy.com/course/programming-design-patterns/) on Udemy.
+This project serves as a practical application of concepts learned in the [Programming Design Patterns course](https://www.udemy.com/course/programming-design-patterns/) on Udemy.
 Additionally, insights from CodeMonkey's tutorials, such as [this one](https://www.youtube.com/watch?v=LdoImzaY6M4), played a pivotal role in shaping the development process.